Overview: NBFC Aggregators

 - The company must possess the needed resources to offer such services to its customers.

-- The company must have an essential capital structure to run the business of account aggregator.
+- The company must have an essential capital structure to run the business of an account aggregator.

 - The company must have fit and proper promoters.